linushak/devstarCode/README.md

 ### Ready to Deploy

-1. Let's first make a change to github to check the build and deploy is now working, when you checkin a difference in the repository is identified and the build job is properly triggered in Wercker.
+1. Let's first make a change to the GitHub repository to check that the automated build and deploy is working.
+As soon as you commit a difference in the repository, Wercker will start a build job and deploy a new version to Application Container Cloud.

-So, depending on the language you chose, have your code opened and make the suggested change:
+You can either make changes in the GitHub editor (as shown below) or clone your repository to your computer, make changes locally and then push the changes to the remote GitHub repository.

- **Node.JS**: Open the file *xwingnodeclient/app.js* and on the first line insert a comment line with some text.
+ **Node.js**: Open the file *xwingnodeclient/app.js* and on the first line insert a comment line with some text.
 ```
 eg: // My microservice!
 ```